minguibernardo/singlepage/README.md

-# wbsiytee--angochatt
+# PageLanding-clone

-this repository is exclusive to the angochat company for web page development
+this repository is exclusive to the web page development